 Global Citizen.
 Public Servant.
 Humanitarian.

-Her recent international student experience in Paris had exposed her to like-minded changemakers and current and future global leaders.
+Her international student experience in Paris had exposed her to like-minded changemakers and current and future global leaders.
 She was also hired by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as an international development consultant to provide support in programs and publications on gender equality and comprehensive sexuality education in schools, striving to achieve the UN’s Sustainable Development Goal (SDG) 3, 4 and 5.
-As an intersectional feminist, Rita’s experience with the UN has shaped her into a fierce advocate for gender equality and women empowerment.
+As an intersectional feminist, Rita’s experience with the UN has shaped her into a fierce advocate for gender equality and equity.

 In fact, Rita attributes her cosmopolitan identity to being born in Canada and raised in one of the most strikingly diverse cities in the world, Toronto, which has always allowed her to celebrate her dual heritage as a proud Canadian Lebanese.
-Rita is an active leader in her community and has founded a national chapter which seeks to promote her culture and connect her diasporic community together.
+Rita is an active individual in her community, often found promoting her culture and connecting with her diasporic community through various community events, speaking opportunities and international trips.
 She is also the United Nations DPI/NGO Representative for her cultural organization and promotes its initiatives at the UN platform.
 Rita is fluent in English, French and Arabic and conversational Spanish.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has”.
 With that in mind, Rita hopes to become an influential leader one day for her country and world.

 What are your interests and what do you enjoy doing the most?